fullstack-lt/chef-solo-linux-day/README.md

-Talk About Varnish - Reverse HTTP Proxy
+Talk About Chef Solo and Server Provisioning